Tuesday, July 1, 2025

 "It was criminal."

-Dale told Harvey the only thing preventing him from driving without supervision was his jealous older sister, and his cranky mother.
+Dale told Mr. Codliverchuk the only thing preventing him from driving without supervision was his jealous older sister, and his cranky mother.
 He said his old man trusted him with the wheel of a car and the handle of a loaded gun.
 "I've been gutting fish since I was a toddler."

-Harvey seemed entirely unable and unwilling to listen.
+Mr. Codliverchuk seemed entirely unable and unwilling to listen.
 Dale was equally sure other 14 year old kids were unable to relate.
 He felt squeezed between childhood and adulthood.

 The dressing room of wooden benches was otherwise empty.
 "Punch him in the nose!
 How do you keep the flies off the bride at a Ukrainian wedding?
 Leave a pile of shit in the corner."

-Codliverchuk stepped around the corner and the laughter stopped.
+Harney stepped around the corner and the laughter stopped.

 "I'll stop telling those jokes," said MacAdam.